adam-Dev2002/AI-powered-Object-Emotion-and-Duplicate-Detection-File-Management-/README.md

 - **Multi-Task Capability:** Integrates with various AI tasks, making it versatile for diverse applications.

 For full details, please visit the [Ultralytics YOLOv11 documentation](https://docs.ultralytics.com/models/yolo11/#key-features).
-*Note: Due to copyright restrictions, the above is a summarized version of the original documentation.*

 ## Installation and Configuration